To wear a suit properly, you have to understand its purpose and pull off the fit correctly.

 Don’t let the accessories make the suit, or you’ll be working backward from the start.
 However, don’t be afraid to experiment with combinations and get out of your comfort zone when matching.

 All of the rules of etiquette are bent or broken at one point.
 There’s huge leniency you’ll see in many areas, yet there remains this incredible freedom with dressing up.

 Having an idea of how to wear a suit is one thing.
 Having unlimited brands, time, and plenty of motivation are even better.
 With rules or not, suits are the best way to exude confidence while still looking good.

 As long as you’re confident in the suit you step into, it’s a perfect match.
 Suits are meant to boost confidence and be comfortable.
-Find the layer in your suit that is giving you the most trouble, and attack it.
+So, find the layer in your suit that gives you the most trouble and attack it.

 If it is something small like a belt, then congratulations!
 You’re a step ahead of millions of men.
-If it is something more external, like matching colors or styles, then take the time to find out what you don’t know.
+But if it is something more external, like matching colors or styles, then take the time to find out what you don’t know.